 This is pretty much how the Internet centralises our data today.
-But there's a problem - we've locked away our information assets with a middleman and given them the keys.
+But there's a problem - we've locked away our information with a middleman and given them the keys.

 And because the data is locked away, it can make life difficult for everyone.
-Banks must reconcile their ledgers and take days to move money between accounts.
+Banks must reconcile their ledgers and it take days to move money between accounts.
 Government departments and businesses find it difficult to co-operate on behalf of citizens and customers.

-BlockChain makes the internet work
+BlockChain makes the internet work.

 BlockChain can make the internet work better by doing two things: